qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

 We define $\mathcal{S}'^\pm:=\mathcal{S}'\times\mathcal{S}'$ (for classical, coherent-quantum, or decohering-quantum states).
 Denote a tuple $(S'\_1,S'\_2)\in\mathcal{S}'^\pm$ by $S'\_1-S'\_2$ and interpret it as a formal difference accordingly.

-Contained within both $\mathcal{S}'$ and $\mathcal{S}'^\pm$ are distinct elements that correspond to equivalent states of knowledge (e.g. because the agent can transform them without interacting with the environment).
-We will introduce appropriate equivalence relations in section 5, but first define some more structure on the sets.
+As discussed in the outline, we spend the next sections defining more structure on the sets before modding out the right equivalence relation in section 6.
 ## 3. Special elements
 With $\vec{p}\in(\mathbb{R}^+)^E$ to be interpreted as a vector of prior probabilities over $E,$ we define $\vec{p}\in\mathcal{S}'$ in the natural ways - as states in which the computer has only one possible internal state:
 1. In $\mathcal{S}'\_{\mathrm{class}},$ $\vec{p}:=(\\\{0\\\},\vec{p}),$